a6b8/repos2doc/README.md

 repos2doc
 ```

-3. Use as Example: `a6b8/repos2doc, a6b8/satNames` which create a document, out of 2 repositories
+3. Use as Example: `a6b8/repos2doc/main, a6b8/satNames/main` which create a document, out of 2 repositories

-Example: `a6b8/repos2doc, a6b8/satNames`
+4.

 ```
   _____                      ___  _____